SKYRIXER/SKYRIXER/README.md

 - Hi im skyrixer i like to code.
-- Right now im learning c# and next.js.
+- Right now im learning python.
 - Best way to reach me is by gmail.